Peer Verification and Public Assessment

 Both Peer Verification and Public Assessment are more affordable means of external authentication of carbon offsets and/ or the protocol used.
 However, unlike Peer Verification, Public Assessment does not lead to verified carbon offset credits.
 Our vision is that these less traditional pathways will engage people who otherwise would be left out of the offset project space; in this way, we can help to expand awareness and understanding about the role of offsets in reaching climate reduction targets, and hopefully stimulate more creativity in how offsets are generated.

-For peer verified and innovative projects, the project verification process uses educational institutions to act as verifiers, instead of using ISO accredited verifiers.
+The process of Verification is the evaluation of a carbon offset project for accuracy of calculated net GHG impact and fulfillment of protocol requirements.
+Peer Verification uses educational institutions to act as verifiers, instead of using ISO accredited verifiers.
 By using educational institutions, not only does the project implementer avoid extensive costs, the verifier institution can bolster its academic mission and offer the verification process as a learning opportunity for students.
-Towards this objective, faculty or staff advise students who would accomplish the verification, following the guidance documents for verification.
-The format of this arrangement works best as an independent study, group class project, master's project, or capstone experience.

 Current Peer Verifiers

 The current peer verifiers are organizations at educational institutions all over the US.